Meet the 2021 class of Ford Global Fellows!

 María Del Pilar Cáceres Cartagena

-“Art and music can empower Black and Indigenous women, break oppressive cultural narratives and promote human rights.”
+“Art and music can empower Black and Indigenous women and break oppressive cultural narratives.”

 Michael Richard Katagaya

-“I believe visualizing and sharing public finance data and laws can help citizens advocate for the outcomes they need.”
+“I strongly believe that visualizing and sharing public finance data and laws can help citizens better understand government policy and advocate for the outcomes they need.”

 Murendeni Mafumo